ambrop72/aprinter/README.md

 - Homing of multiple axes in parallel.
 - Homing cartesian axes involved in a coordinate transformation (e.g. homing X and Y in CoreXY).
-- Slave steppers, driven synchronously, can be configured for an axis (e.g. two Z motors driven by separate drivers).
+- Multiple steppers, driven synchronously, can be configured for an axis (e.g. two Z motors driven by separate drivers).
 - Constant-acceleration motion planning with look-ahead.
 To speed up calculations, the firmware will only calculate a new plan every N ("Lookahead commit count") commands.
 This allows increasing the lookahead without an asymptotic increase of CPU usage, only limited by the available RAM.
 - High precision step timing.
 For each stepper, a separate timer compare channel is used.
 In the interrupt handler, a step pulse for a stepper is generated, and the time of the next step is calculated analytically.
+- Multiple serial ports can be configured (e.g. both UART and USB CDC), assuming drivers are written.

 ## Coding style